 We wanted to thank browser vendors and the W3C WebAssembly working group for all their hard work on advancing Wasm and implementing WebAssembly threads.
 Additionally, we wanted to communicate that we are always open to collaborating with you to make the web platform and our products faster.

 linkHow To Set Up the PNaCl Origin Trial

-If you still wish to use PNaCl on your site, this is possible using the PNaCl origin trial, which will be running until early December 2019.
+If you still wish to use PNaCl on your site, this is possible using the PNaCl origin trial, which was extended to March 10, 2020.
 In order to set this up, see the developer guide.
 As you can see in the guide, it is necessary to obtain an origin trial token and then include it either as a meta tag in the parent html page or in the HTTP response headers provided by your server.
 These instructions are relevant for any application making use of PNaCl -- including any application based on the client-only WebViewer.

 Whether you’re a browser vendor or a customer, don’t hesitate to get in touch with me directly at firstname.lastname@example.org or on Twitter (@DavidTippett12).
 We also have our official Twitter account (@PDFTron).
 We’re always looking for feedback about our articles or our PDF SDK, which we constantly strive to make more reliable, accurate, and fast across every platform.